-The value of the individual LTI grant in CHF amounts to 88.8% of the base salary for the CEO (there-of 20.5% belongs to the one-time startup remuneration in compensation for lost shares from former employer) and 68.9% of the base salary for other EC members.
+The value of the individual LTI grant in CHF amounts to 66.11% of the base salary for the CEO and 66.69% of the base salary for other EC members.
 As this is the second year the new LTI has been granted, there is no vesting information so far.
 Information will be disclosed upon completion of the first vesting.